 c) Use of tenses

-Original: The clock struck twelve when I am going upstairs.
+Original: The clock struck twelve when I had been going upstairs.

 Proofread: The clock struck twelve when I was going upstairs.

-d) Use of modifiers, possessive adjectives or pronouns, and split infinitives
+d) Modifiers, possessive adjectives or pronouns, and split infinitives

 Original: The cat kept washing it’s muddy paws.